-Commission Implementing Regulation (EU) 2023/574 of 13 March 2023 setting out detailed rules for the identification of unacceptable co-formulants in plant protection products in accordance with Regulation (EC) No 1107/2009 of the European Parliament and of the Council (OJ L 75, 14.3.2023, p.
+10 Commission Implementing Regulation (EU) 2023/574 of 13 March 2023 setting out detailed rules for the identification of unacceptable co-formulants in plant protection products in accordance with Regulation (EC) No 1107/2009 of the European Parliament and of the Council (OJ L 75, 14.3.2023, p.
 7).

-- Member States should be required when carrying out risk assessments for the authorisation of plant protection products containing glyphosate to pay particular attention to the consumer exposure assessment for succeeding crops. - (19) No concern was identified for the risk of direct leaching of glyphosate and its metabolites into groundwater.
+- (19) No concern was identified for the risk of direct leaching of glyphosate and its metabolites into groundwater.
 However, during the peer review it was noted that groundwater may be exposed via bank infiltration and/or connectivity of surface water bodies to groundwater aquifers for which information was not available.
-Furthermore, it is possible that certain non-agricultural uses of glyphosate on sealed surfaces and in very permeable areas may lead to a higher risk of leaching into groundwater and surface waters.
-Therefore, when carrying out assessments for the authorisation of plant protection products containing glyphosate, Member States should be required to pay particular attention to the protection of groundwater in vulnerable areas, including very permeable areas, and in general to the protection of surface waters, in particular those used for the abstraction of drinking water, considering specifically uses on sealed surfaces. - (20) For some uses of glyphosate assessed as part of the renewal process, a high risk to small herbivorous mammals was identified when applying a conservative assessment (Tier 1) without taking exposure refinements into account, since there were no reliable higher tier data suitable for that.
-When carrying out risk assessments for the authorisation of plant protection products containing glyphosate, Member States should therefore be required to pay particular attention to the assessment of the risk to small herbivorous mammals, in particular for those uses where such risk was identified by the Authority, and where necessary to impose appropriate mitigation measures, such as limiting the timing of use, the number of applications or the maximum dose rate.
-Based on the outcome of the risk assessment, it is also considered appropriate to set maximum rates of use that should normally apply unless the outcome of a risk assessment undertaken for a specific plant protection product use indicates that a higher rate does not lead to any unacceptable effects on small herbivorous mammals. - (21) The Authority did not identify any unacceptable risks to non-target terrestrial plants when considering potential exposure from spray drift if certain mitigation measures are applied.
+When carrying out assessments for the authorisation of plant protection products containing glyphosate, Member States should be required to pay particular attention to that route of exposure and in general to the protection of surface waters, in particular those used for the abstraction of drinking water. - (20) For some uses of glyphosate assessed as part of the renewal process, a high risk to small herbivorous mammals was identified when applying a conservative assessment (Tier 1) without taking exposure refinements into account, since there were no reliable higher tier data suitable for that.
+When carrying out risk assessments for the authorisation of plant protection products containing glyphosate, Member States should therefore be required to pay particular attention to the assessment of the risk to small herbivorous mammals, in particular for those uses where such risk was identified by the Authority, and where necessary to impose appropriate mitigation measures, such as limiting the timing of use, the number of applications or the maximum dose rate. - (21) The Authority did not identify any unacceptable risks to non-target terrestrial plants when considering potential exposure from spray drift if certain mitigation measures are applied.
 Non-target aquatic plants may also be exposed to such drift.
-In order to avoid any unacceptable effects on non-target terrestrial and aquatic plants Member States should be required to take into account possible contact exposure from spray drift and to impose appropriate mitigation measures when carrying out assessments for the authorisation of plant protection products containing glyphosate. - While no direct impacts on biodiversity were identified as part of the renewal assessment of glyphosate, possible indirect effects could not be excluded.
-When carrying out assessments for the authorisation of plant protection products containing glyphosate Member States should therefore pay particular attention to any possible indirect impact on biodiversity via trophic interactions caused by the use of plant protection products containing glyphosate.
-When doing so they should take into account the specific agro-environmental conditions and, where necessary, impose risk mitigation measures and/or conditions and restrictions of use. - (23) In the absence of methods and guidance agreed at EU level, which still need to be developed, Member States may apply methods which they consider appropriate to determine the potential indirect effects of plant protection products containing glyphosate and which take into account their specific agro-environmental conditions.
+In order to avoid any unacceptable effects on non-target terrestrial and aquatic plants Member States should be required to take into account possible contact exposure from spray drift and to impose appropriate mitigation measures when carrying out assessments for the authorisation of plant protection products containing glyphosate. - (22) While no direct impacts on biodiversity were identified as part of the renewal assessment of glyphosate, possible indirect effects could not be excluded.
+When carrying out assessments for the authorisation of plant protection products containing glyphosate Member States should therefore be required to pay particular attention to any possible indirect impact on biodiversity via trophic interactions caused by the use of plant protection products containing glyphosate.
+When doing so they should take into account the local agro-environmental conditions and, where necessary, impose risk mitigation measures and/or conditions and restriction of use. - (23) Where Member States identify any such possible indirect impacts on biodiversity, Member States should also be required to consider, taking into account their local agro-environmental conditions as well as crop rotation, the substitution of uses of plant protection products containing glyphosate with other available practical control or prevention methods with lower impact on biodiversity, including non-chemical weeding techniques.
+Where Member States identify such methods, they may set specific conditions or restrictions of use of plant protection products containing glyphosate. - (24) Given that no agreed methods or guidance on the assessment of indirect effects on biodiversity are currently available at Union level, confirmatory information on any possible indirect effects on biodiversity via trophic interactions, should be submitted by the applicant once suitable methods and guidance are available.